Essa256/sqlalchemy-challenge/README.md

 ## Step 1 - Climate Analysis and Exploration

-Begin by using Python along with SQLAlchemy to perform basic climate analysis and data exploration of your climate database.
-Use SQLAlchemy ORM queries, Pandas, and Matplotlib for all analyses.

-* Utilize the provided [starter notebook](SurfsUp/climate_starter.ipynb) and [hawaii.sqlite](SurfsUp/Resources/hawaii.sqlite) files for your climate analysis and exploration.

-* Connect to your SQLite database using SQLAlchemy's `create_engine`.

-* Use SQLAlchemy's `automap_base()` to reflect your tables into classes and save a reference to these classes named `Station` and `Measurement`.

-* Establish a connection between Python and the database by creating an SQLAlchemy session.

-* **Important:** Remember to close your session at the end of the notebook.

 ### Precipitation Analysis

 * Begin by identifying the most recent date in the dataset.